Did Rashad Evans' Career Just End in Mexico City?

 On a hot summer night in a land far from his home and way above sea level, a once great champion lost to a divisional afterthought.

-He looked tepid and old—the continuation of a trend that's been ongoing for a number of years—despite looking as close to physically perfect as he ever has in his career.
+He looked tepid and old—the continuation of a trend that's been ongoing for years—despite looking as close to physically perfect as he ever has in his career.

-Rashad Evans, the once great champion, looked very much done with this whole mixed martial arts racket during his loss to Sam Alvey, the divisional afterthought, at UFC Fight Night: Pettis vs. Moreno on Saturday.
+Rashad Evans, the once great champion, looked done with this whole mixed martial arts racket during his loss to Sam Alvey, the divisional afterthought, at UFC Fight Night: Pettis vs. Moreno on Saturday.

 It all had a sad, almost surreal quality to it.
 Evans found himself buried on the undercard of an event nobody in their right mind was invested in, one fight away from jerking the curtain for names like Niko Price and Humberto Bandenay.

 He looked shot, trepidation apparent from the get-go as he labored through three rounds against a capable but entirely unspectacular foe.
-It was his fourth loss in a row and sixth in eight fights after he lost only three times in the previous eight years.
+It was his fourth loss in a row and sixth in eight fights after he lost only once in the previous eight years.

 Chamatkar Sandhu @SandhuMMA